ACADEV1/.github/docs/README.md

 <br>

 ### 💼 I'm an admin/manager
-Need a reminder on how to help someone, start to finish?
-Understand the above first, and then the rest of the information is in: [docs/management/README.md]() (To be created)
+Need a reminder on how to do a management task?
+This information is in: [docs/management](https://github.com/ACADEV1/.github/blob/dev/docs/management/README.md).